 Use treats for a specific purpose

 Moderation is the key, keeping treats for training rewards and particularly good behaviour that you want to reinforce.
-For example:

 Commercial or home made